Common Telemarketing Scams

 Albany, New York 12220-0078

-Report telephone scam artists to your local Attorney General.
+Consumers should also report telephone scam artists to your local Attorney General.
 The Telemarketing Sales Rule gives these local law enforcement officers the power to prosecute fraudulent telemarketers who operate across state lines.

 Bureau of Consumer Frauds & Protection